HadoukenIO/js-adapter/tutorials/Application.EventEmitter.md

 ```

 #### view-hidden
-Generated when a child BrowserView is hidden.
+Generated when a BrowserView is hidden.
 ```js
 //This response has the following shape:
 {